Cambourne Fishing Club Constitution

 A statement of the annual accounts will be presented by the Treasurer at the Annual General Meeting each year.

-Any cheques drawn against club funds should hold the signatures of the Treasurer plus up to two other officers.
+Any cheques drawn against club funds should hold the signature of the Chair with authorisation from all committee members.

 ANNUAL GENERAL MEETINGS: